enyo/enyo.github.io/_posts/2016-01-20-flashlights.md

 To solve all those problems, I decided to go following route:

 - Every highlights position is measured from the center of a `<span>` of a single word or phrase.
-So let's say I want to highlight the word «Flashlight», then I will add the scribble as an additional `<span>` inside this word, positioning it at the center.
+So let's say I want to highlight the word «Flashlight», then I will add the scribble as an additional `<span>` inside the word's span, positioning it at the center.
 - This allows me to create the scribbles inside Photoshop, by defining a fixed width/height rectangle for each word, positioning the individual words I want to highlight at the center of each rectangle, and just draw over it:
   ![](/images/posts/flashlights-scribble-screenshot.png)